bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-1of6-context.md

 slug: critical-cs-of-microservices-1of6-context

 ---
 &quot;**The Critical C's of Microservices**&quot; are a series of conversations that development teams should have around building event-driven or other microservice based architectures.
-These topics will help teams determine which architectural patterns are best for them, and assist in building the systems and processes in a reliable and supportable way.
+These topics will help teams determine which architectural patterns are best for them, and assist in building their systems and processes in a reliable and supportable way.

 The &quot;Critical C's&quot; are: **Context**, **Consistency**, **Contract**, **Chaos**, **Competencies** and **Coalescence**.
 Each of these topics will be covered in detail in this series of articles, starting with **Context**.